scottjohnston/p3/readme.md

 2/ A fake user generator is available for generating users for database testing

-3/ An xkcd password generator is also provide to deliver easy to remember but difficult to crack passwords
+3/ An xkcd password generator is also provided to deliver easy to remember but difficult to crack passwords

 ###Packages used

-To generate the filler text:
+To generate the filler text is used:
 [badcow loren ipsum gnerator](https://packagist.org/packages/badcow/lorem-ipsum)

 To create the fake users: